pombreda/lepl/doc-src/manual/download.rst

   `Distribute <http://pypi.python.org/pypi/distribute>`_ and
-  `setuptools <http://pypi.python.org/pypi/setuptools>`_ are very similar, and either will install LEPL on Python 2.6.
+  `setuptools <http://pypi.python.org/pypi/setuptools>`_ are very similar, and either will install Lepl on Python 2.6.
 However, I recommend using `distribute <http://pypi.python.org/pypi/distribute>`_ since it also works with Python 3 and appears to be better supported.

   Once you have installed
   `distribute <http://pypi.python.org/pypi/distribute>`_ or
-  `setuptools <http://pypi.python.org/pypi/setuptools>`_ you can install LEPL with the command
+  `setuptools <http://pypi.python.org/pypi/setuptools>`_ you can install Lepl with the command

     easy_install lepl